 In terms of active users, Facebook is by far the biggest social media platform out there, so you can be certain that your fans are on it.

 Keep your personal and professional life separate by creating an official Facebook Page for your band.
-Through your Page, you can get detailed analytics about where your fans are from, what kind of content works best, and who is the most engaged.
+Through your Page, you can get detailed analytics about where your fans are from, what kind of content works best, and who’s the most engaged.

 You can also create highly targeted ads by region, interest, and demographic to promote your Page.
 It might take a little trial and error, but once you figure out who your ideal target audience is, you’ll find that you can run ads very inexpensively and get the results you’re looking for.

 Instagram is the second-largest social media platform, and it’s all about the visuals here.
-Photos are most common, of course, but videos are great for engagement as well.
+Photos are most common, but videos — especially in the form of Instagram Live and IGTV — are excellent for engagement as well.

 In addition to consistently sharing great content with relevant hashtags a couple of times a day, you can grow your Instagram following by simply being genuine, commenting a lot on other people’s photos, adding your Instagram feed to your website, and maintaining your Instagram Story.